 The town was evacuated after the disaster so rescue and recovery work could proceed without interference, and infrastructure could be found and repaired: a job that required removing twenty thousand truckloads of mud and rocks.
 That work continues while evacuation orders are gradually lifted, allowing the town to repopulate itself to the very limited degree it can.

 I talked today with a friend whose business is cleaning houses.
-Besides grieving the dead, some of whom were friends or customers, she reports that the cleaning work is some of the worst she has ever seen, even in homes that were spared the mud and rocks.
+Besides grieving the dead, some of whom were friends or customers, she reports that the cleaning work is some of the most difficult she has ever faced, even in homes that were spared the mud and rocks.
 Refrigerators and freezers, sitting closed and without electricity for weeks, reek of death and rot.
 Other customers won’t be back because their houses are gone.

 Highway 101, one of just two freeways connecting Northern and Southern California, runs through town near the coast and more than two miles from the mountain front.
 Three debris flows converged on the highway and used it as a catch basin, filling its deep parts to the height of at least one bridge before spilling over its far side and continuing to the edge of the sea.
 It took two weeks of constant excavation and repair work before traffic could move again.
 Most exits remain closed.
 Coast Village Road, Montecito’s Main Street, is open for employees of stores there, but little is open for customers yet, since infrastructural graces such as water are not fully restored.
 (I saw the Honor Bar operating with its own water tank, and a water truck nearby.)
 Opening Upper Village will take longer.
 Some landmark institutions, such as San Ysidro Ranch and La Casa Santa Maria, will take years to restore.
 (From what I gather, San Ysidro Ranch, arguably the nicest hotel in the world, was nearly destroyed.
 Its website thank firefighters for salvation from the Thomas Fire.
 But nothing, I gather, could have save it from the huge debris flow wiped out nearly everything on the flanks of San Ysidro Creek.
 (All the top red dots along San Ysidro Creek in the map below mark lost buildings at the Ranch.)